A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Introduction

 \section{Introduction}

-The statistics in~\cite{bonnett} and~\cite{djeddi} indicate that rolling bearing damages occupy from 40\% to 70\% of electro-mechanic drive systems and motor failures, leading to significantly high costs for motor-based systems.
-To address this issue, the maintenance process, capable of automatically detecting motor bearing faults, requires continuous monitoring.
-The most common method for monitoring motor bearing faults involves analyzing vibration data collected from acceleration sensors integrated into motors.
-Recently, the analysis of vibration data for detecting motor bearing damages has garnered significant research attention and has yielded promising results through the application of machine learning and deep learning based models.
+Rolling bearing failures account for a significant proportion, ranging from 40\% to 70\%, of breakdowns in electro-mechanical drive systems and motor installations \citep{bonnett, djeddi}.
+These failures result in considerable maintenance costs and operational downtime for motor-based systems.
+To address this, there is a growing need for maintenance strategies capable of continuous monitoring and automatic detection of motor bearing faults.
+Vibration data, collected via acceleration sensors integrated into motors, is widely used for fault detection in rolling bearings.
+Recently, machine learning and deep learning models have gained popularity in the analysis of vibration data for bearing fault detection, achieving promising results \citep{tong2025modulated, zhang2023enhancement, swami2024enhanced, ceylan2024cost, zhao2024improved}.